UNINETTSigma2/documentation/storage/backup.md

 ## Saga

-**Note: Backup on Saga has not been implemented yet, but will be soon!**
+**Note: Backup for project areas on Saga has not been implemented yet, but will be soon!**
+**ONLY home directories having quotas enabled are being backed up.
+Any $HOME area using more then 20GiB is skipped.
+To have your $HOME backed up, you need to shrink the disk usage below the 20GiB limit and notify support. `dusage` reporting 0 Bytes limit means, that you do _not_ have disk quotas activated.**

 Home directories on the Saga HPC cluster (`/cluster/home/$USER`) are backed up nightly to user's home directory on NIRD (`/nird/home/$USER/backup/saga`). `$HOME/nobackup` and `$HOME/tmp` directories are excluded from the backup.